 One of the most famous attractions inside the museum is John Lennon’s childhood stamp collection.
-Indeed, the museum’s collection of rare stamps is like a playground for a philatelist (stamp-collector).
+Indeed, the museum’s collection of rare stamps is like a playground for a philatelist (that’s a stamp collector).

-As a Smithsonian Institution, admission to the museum is free.
+As always, being a Smithsonian Institution, admission to the museum is free.
 Visitors can enter between 10 am and 5:30 pm every day.

 20. National Archives Museum